proyeckt/pokeapp_tt/README.md

 AI tools were used strictly for **assistance** in:

 - Generating boilerplate documentation and README
-- Explaining architecture and code structure
+- Buddy programming, asking questions and discussing scenarios.
 - Suggesting clean UI patterns and best practices
 - Reviewing non-sensitive code for clarity